Written by: A O’Neill, Licensed Pest Control Technician

 Baby bed bugs, or nymphs, as they are called are semi-translucent and can easily be missed when looking for a potential infestation.
 However, when they feed their abdomen fills with blood and becomes red in color, making them easier to spot.
 As they mature they become darker in color.
 Look at the photos below for an idea of what they look like and what to look for.

-Below are over 45 of the best and most comprehensive bed bug images both from the internet and from pictures I’ve taken myself whilst treating infestations.
+Below are 65 of the best and most comprehensive bed bug images both from the internet and from pictures I’ve taken myself while treating infestations.

 BED BUG PICTURES CLOSE UP